-It can be one of the most enjoyable assignments in journalism — interview movie stars!
-Or music artists, politicians, magicians, authors, dancers, mega-church pastors.
-Pick your favorite celebrity flavor.
+It can be one of the most enjoyable assignments in journalism…the celebrity interview.

-But it’s often difficult to get famous people to grant you an interview.
-I spent 12 years pursuing CEOs of major corporations for interviews as a staff reporter, and I was a movie-industry secretary for several years, so I speak from experience on both sides of the fence here.
+It’s often difficult to get famous people to grant you an interview.
+I spent 12 years pursuing CEOs of major corporations for interviews as a staff reporter.
+And I was a movie-industry secretary for several years.
+So I speak from experience on both sides of the fence here.

 Here’s what I learned: To get household names to slot you an interview time, you have to be wily, creative, and unstoppable.